vedantvyas9/GATI/mcp-server/README.md

 ## Configuration

-The MCP server is automatically configured when you run `gati start`.
-It connects to the local SQLite database used by the GATI backend.
+The MCP server connects to the local SQLite database used by the GATI backend.

-The MCP server runs in a Docker container and has read-only access to the trace database.
+**Environment Variables:**
+- `DATABASE_PATH` - Path to SQLite database (default: `~/.gati/data/gati.db`)
+- `BACKEND_URL` - Backend API URL (default: `http://localhost:8000`)

+The MCP server reads from the same database as the backend but operates independently as a separate process.

 ---